|

 a tragic situation and continue to move forward.

-When I stepped on stage for the first time after the amputation, I could not
+When I stepped on stage for the first time after my original amputation, I could

-believe the reaction of the crowd and of my fellow competitors.
-I realized for
+not believe the reaction of the crowd and of my fellow competitors.
+I realized

 larger.
 People came up to me to say that they admired my courage, and that I was